mosamatirmizi/realmediatool_task/README.md

 I have tried to keep the design minimal.
 Applied Separation of Concern principal so each business entitiy i.e. Advertiser, Campaign can be mmanaged independently.
 I avoided unnecessary complexity hence reviiewing will be easy to understand.
-During the planning my main focus was on the aspects of pipeline design and data model flexibility.
-It's not a production level solution, however I have tried my best to address all the expected requirements somehow.
+During the planning my main focus was on the key aspects of pipeline design and data model flexibility.
+Please note that it's not a production grade solution, however, I have tried my best to address all the expected requirements till some extent.

 For the tech stack I only added an orchestration layer while designing the solutino around available tools.
 1. **Airfow** for orchestration